 Sun Peaks really is an intermediate skiers’ paradise.
 More than half (52 per cent) of the resort is rated as intermediate.
 This terrain is made up of long, well-pitched, expertly groomed runs, some beautifully gladed trees (particularly on Mt Morrisey) and short but fun sky-high runs at the top of the West Bowl T-Bar.
 Most intermediates will also be able to enjoy many of the black runs, since they aren’t crazy steep and are well maintained.

 Terrain expansion across the years has mostly benefited advanced and expert skiers.
 Gil’s zone is a powder playground in an area that was previously beyond the resort boundary.
 It requires a little hike and traverse to get to but is well worth your while.
 There are also a couple of short steep pitches off the Burfield and Crystal chairs.

-Sun Peaks has partnered with Rockstar for its terrain-park facilities, which are impressive (some big jumps!).
+Sun Peaks has impressive terrain-park facilities including some very big jumps!.
 There’s no night skiing at Sun Peaks.

 Sun Peaks is absolutely perfect for families.
 It is easy to get to, mostly easy to get around and the ski-school meeting point and beginner areas are conveniently located in the center of the village where many runs funnel to (allowing you to check in during the day).
 The village is a pedestrian (and skier!) friendly area making it safe for kids to run around and there isn’t a lot of traffic in general.
 There are a variety of non-skiing activities (see list below) for kids, but those with enough energy are able to keep skiing on the village platter or tubing carpet until 7pm.
 There is also a ton of self-contained accommodation available in a variety of styles, sizes and prices.Search Hotels